BIGJRA/BIGJRA.github.io/rejuv.md

 **Axew** 30000 Coins

-That said, they’re ridiculously expensive.
+That said, they're ridiculously expensive.
 It would probably take something like 5-10 hours of Voltorb flip to get enough coins to get all of them.
-In the money to coins conversion, to get all of them you would need to convert $1670000, which you probably do not have unless you haven’t been buying anything and have spammed Pay Day or something.
+In the money to coins conversion, to get all of them you would need to convert $1670000, which you probably do not have unless you haven't been buying anything and have spammed Pay Day or something.
 But… for all five, this is the only way to get them right now.
 So, grind it out now or later if you want to complete your Pokedex.

 Head west and south to get to the National Park.
-Back-to-back, you’ll
+Back-to-back, you'll
 find:

 ZCell 082: National Park